guillemborrell/gtable/docs/index.rst

 Gtable (`source <https://github.com/guillemborrell/gtable>`_) is a container for tabular or tabular-like data designed with speed in mind.
-It is heavily based on `pandas <http://pandas.pydata.org>`_, and it relies on many of its capabilities.
-It tries to improve one some aspects of using pandas data types :py:class:`pandas.Series` and :py:class:`pandas.DataFrame` as containers for simple computations:
+It is very similar to `pandas <http://pandas.pydata.org>`_, and it relies on many of its capabilities.
+It tries to improve one some aspects of using pandas data types :py:class:`pandas.Series` and :py:class:`pandas.DataFrame` as containers for simple computations, but it is not a replacement for them.

 * It tries to reduce the overhead for column access, creation, and concatenation.